saharnazb/ExperimentDesign/README.md

 # Power analysis with simulation (in STATA)
 Power analysis calculator is specific to our estimate and research design.
 > "This is feasible in experiments where a simple “we randomized the sample into two groups and measured an outcome” design covers thousands of cases.
 But for observational data where you’re working with dozens of variables, some unmeasured, it’s infeasible for the calculator-maker to guess your intentions ahead of time.
 That said, calculators work well for some causal inference designs too" (The Effect book)
 If you are going to do a randomized experiment, you need to know/control your sample size before you start the experiment.
-In that casw, a power analysis would be illuminating.
+In that case, a power analysis would be illuminating and what we need.

 ***Example:***
 > "If we think the effect is probably A (effect size), and there’s B variation in X (var(X)), and there’s C variation in Y unrelated to X (var(Y)), and you want to have at least a D% chance of finding an effect (statistical precision) if it’s really there, then you’ll need a sample size of at least E."

 Holding four of these constant, the power analysis tells us the minimum acceptable value for the fifth element.
-I am doing that practice for sample size here.
+I am doing that practice for the sample size here.
 ## Steps to calculate sample size
 1) Specify a hypothesis test
 2) Specify the significance level of the test (e.g. ```alpha = 0.05```)